ahornerr/CutScene/README.md

 The Plex token can be found by following [these instructions](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

+> [!IMPORTANT]
-> If you changed the listen address, update the port forward in [docker-compose.yaml]()
+> If you changed the listen address in the config, update the forwarded port in [docker-compose.yaml]()

 The default [docker-compose.yaml]() file points to the [GitHub Container Registry image](https://github.com/ahornerr/CutScene/pkgs/container/cutscene).

 You can start this container by simply running `docker compose up`.

 ### Hardware acceleration
-AMD GPU support on Linux is supported by setting the Ffmpeg codec config to `h264_vaapi` and mounting the `/dev/dri` device in Docker.
+AMD GPU support on Linux is supported by setting the Ffmpeg codec config to `h264_vaapi`.

-This can be done by using the GPU Docker compose override
+In Docker, the `/dev/dri/renderD*` device must also be mounted.
+This can be done by using the GPU Docker compose override:

 ```sh
 docker compose -f docker-compose.yaml -f docker-compose.gpu.yaml up